 WELCOME TO THE NEXT CHAPTER!
 WARNING!
 WARNING!
 WARNING!
 SOCIAL MEDIA IS ADDICTIVE AND EXCESSIVE USE MAY LEAD TO MENTAL HEALTH DISORDERS, REDUCED PRODUCTIVITY, LACK OF SLEEP, SOCIAL ALIENATION, BIRTH DEFECTS, BLINDNESS, AND SEXUAL IMPOTENCY.
 NOTICE: NO GUNS OR AMMUNTION ARE FOR SALE VIA THIS BLOG.
-No, I will not trade a Colt Python in exchange for your hot wife and a future first-round draft choice.
-CAVEAT: This blog is not suitable for viewing while at work, inside a public library, inside any public or private school, or inside any public or private restroom.
+No, I will not trade my Colt Python for some erotic adventures with your hot wife and a future first-round draft pick.
+CAVEAT: This blog is not suitable for viewing while at work, while inside a public library, while inside any public or private school, or while inside any public or private restroom.
 Do not view this blog while driving or during sex.
 THIS BLOG CONTAINS (albeit often very childish) ADULT-CONTENT.
 DISCLAIMER: This blog is a hobby, it is not a livelihood.
 Even though much of what I blog about relates to firearms collecting and recreational shooting, I am not an expert (by any measure) on any facet of guns, shooting, hunting, or personal defense.
 Entries at this blog are akin to good old-fashioned campfire chats or post hunt barroom-bluster; I offer no opinion on what you should or should not purchase, or what you should be using or doing.
 What does or does not work for me could be long country-miles away from your tastes and your needs.
-All products, places, and miscellany that I review for this blog are purchased at retail price by me.
+All products, places, and miscellany that I review for this blog are purchased / rented / leased at retail price by me.
 I do not accept payment, gifts, discounts, freebies, products on loan, demon alcohol, drugs, plea-bargains, probation, parole, Papal Blessings, Presidential Pardons, or sexual favors for doing any review or blog post.
 TRACKING COOKIES: Google et al stick tracking cookies on everybody.
 If you are online, you are being spied on via one method or another, for one reason or another; 'nuff said.
 You may be able to minimize your online DNA residue by using Tor and Duck Duck Go.
 Vive la liberté!
 Vive all y'all!
 Ante omnia armari.
 To each of you, thanks for stopping by!
 I appreciate it!

 Wednesday, May 29, 2019